hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

 If your installation requires using a proxy server, you will be asked for the proxy server information when you first run the installer via `ssh`.
 This proxy server will be used for all outbound HTTP and HTTPS connections.

-Optionally if you're running the installer script in an automated manner, you can pass a `http-proxy` flag to set this functionality.
+Optionally, if you're running the installer script in an automated manner, you can pass a `http-proxy` flag to set the address of the proxy.
 For example:

 ```